 The HRPP is led by the Vice President for Research (VPR) who has been designated as the Institutional Official (IO) for purposes of executive responsibility for research programs at TTUHSC EI Paso.
-Delegation of day-to-day responsibility of the TTUHSC EI Paso HRPP is shared by personnel in the Office of Research Resources (ORR), TTUHSC EI Paso IRB Chairs, and IRB members.
-Ultimately, however, success of the TTUHSC EI Paso HRPP requires commitment from all parties involved in human research, including institutional administrators, faculty, staff, students and other trainees, sponsors and affiliates.
+Delegation of day-to-day responsibility of the TTUHSC EI Paso HRPP is shared by personnel in the Office of Research (OR), TTUHSC EI Paso IRB Chairs, and IRB members.
+Ultimately, however, success of the TTUHSC EI Paso HRPP requires commitment from all parties involved in human research, including TTUHSC EI Paso institutional administrators, faculty, staff, fellows, residents, students, sponsors, and affiliates.

-The VPR/IO, Managing Director, and Sr. Director of the ORR engage in an on-going review of the status of the HRPP via monthly meetings to discuss pertinent issues.
-An annual written summary of the activities of the TTUHSC EI Paso IRBs is prepared by the Sr. Director and is provided to the VPR, usually near the beginning of the fiscal year.
-This annual summary is used to assess IRB composition and provides a basis for adjusting membership as needed.
-The institutional effectiveness process also provides ongoing quality assessment and quality improvement goals for issues related to the efficiency of the TTUHSC EI Paso HRPP.
+The VPR/IO and Senior Director of the OR engage in an on-going review of the status of the HRPP via weekly meetings to discuss pertinent issues.
+Monthly reports and an annual written summary of the activities of the TTUHSC EI Paso IRBs are prepared by the Senior Director and provided to the VPR.
+These reports are utilized as part of the semi-annual HRPP review prepared by the Research Compliance Officer.
+This annual summary is used to assess IRB composition and provides a basis for adjusting membership, as needed.
+The institutional quality assurance process also provides ongoing quality assessment and quality improvement goals for issues related to the efficiency of the TTUHSC EI Paso HRPP.

-The funds to support the TTUHSC EI Paso HRPP, including the salaries of full-time personnel, and the costs of maintenance and operations, are derived from the budget of the ORR.
-The budget is reviewed at least annually by the Managing Director of the ORR and the VPR; adjustments are made as necessary to cover any unexpected expenses.
-IRB review fees provide supplemental funding for the HRPP.
+The funds to support the TTUHSC EI Paso HRPP, including the salaries of full-time personnel, and the costs of maintenance and operations, are derived from the budget of the OR.
+The budget is reviewed at least annually by the Senior Director of the OR and the VPR; adjustments are made as necessary to cover any unexpected expenses.
+IRB review fees provide supplemental funding support for the HRPP.
 Fees include initial and continuing review of industry-sponsored research and/or for provisions of IRB services to local affiliates as outlined in contractual agreements.
-These fees are used primarily for education, conference registration, and travel expenses incurred by ORR staff and associated research committee members, and for membership fees and certifications for professional organizations.
+These fees are used primarily for education, conference registration, and travel expenses incurred by OR staff and associated research committee members, and for membership fees and certifications for professional organizations.